Portugal fuel-tanker drivers say they will suspend strike, negotiate

-LISBON (Reuters) - Portugal’s fuel-tanker drivers will suspend a five-day-old strike that led to fuel rationing at filling stations and negotiate with employers in government-brokered talks, their union said on Friday.
+LISBON (Reuters) - Portugal’s fuel-tanker drivers will suspend a five-day-old strike that led to fuel rationing at the height of the tourist season and negotiate with employers in government-brokered talks, their union said on Friday.

 The employer association ANTRAM had earlier rejected the union’s offer to negotiate better salaries and working conditions unless the strike was suspended or called off.

 “The union understands that the conditions are now in place for all parties to sit down at the negotiating table,” the SNMMP union said in a statement.

-“We announce the temporary suspension of the strike from the time the meeting, to be called by the government, begins” and until the union’s plenary meeting on Sunday, it added.
+The strike would be suspended from the start of the talks, to be called by the government, until the union’s plenary meeting on Sunday, it said.

 Government officials and ANTRAM had no immediate comment.